apapamarkou/appimage_manager/README.md

 # AppImage Menu Manager Script

 A simple and convenient way to manage appimages.
-Just put the `appimage_manager.py` in your startup applications make a directory in your home folder and name it "Applications" and put your appimages there.
+Just put the `appimage_manager.py` in your startup applications, make a directory in your home folder, name it "Applications" and add or remove your appimages there.
-This script automatically adds or removes AppImages to/from the application menus when they are added to or removed from the `~/Application` folder.
+This script automatically adds or removes AppImages to/from your desktop application menus when they are added to or removed from the `~/Application` folder.
 It helps to keep your application menus updated with your AppImages seamlessly.

 ## Features

 - Automatically add AppImages to application menus.
-- Remove AppImages from application menus when deleted from `~/Application`.
+- Automatically remove AppImages from application menus when deleted from `~/Application`.
 - Easy setup and configuration.

 ## Dependencies